ibm-cloud-docs/key-protect/disable-keys.md

 {: preview: .preview}
 {:term: .term}

-# Disabling keys
+# Disabling root keys
 {: #disable-keys}

-You can use {{site.data.keyword.keymanagementservicefull}} to disable or enable a root key key and temporarily revoke access to the key's associated data on the cloud.
+You can use {{site.data.keyword.keymanagementservicefull}} to disable or enable a root key and temporarily revoke access to the key's associated data on the cloud.
 {: shortdesc}

 As an admin, you might need to temporarily disable a root key if you suspect a possible security exposure, compromise, or breach with your data.
-When you disable a key, you suspend its encrypt and decrypt operations.
-After confirming that a security risk is no longer active, you can restore access to your data by enabling the disabled key.
+When you disable a root key, you suspend its encrypt and decrypt operations.
+After confirming that a security risk is no longer active, you can restore access to your data by enabling the disabled root key.

-If you are using a cloud service that is integrated with {{site.data.keyword.keymanagementserviceshort}}, your data might not be accessible after disabling a key.
-To determine whether an [integrated service](/docs/key-protect?topic=key-protect-integrate-services) supports revoking access to data by disabling a {{site.data.keyword. keymanagementserviceshort}} key, refer to its service documentation.
+If you are using a cloud service that is integrated with {{site.data.keyword.keymanagementserviceshort}}, your data might not be accessible after disabling a root key.
+To determine whether an [integrated service](/docs/key-protect?topic=key-protect-integrate-services) supports revoking access to data by disabling a {{site.data.keyword. keymanagementserviceshort}} root key, refer to its service documentation.
 {: note}

 <!-- To do: Add table with services that have integrated this feature.-->

-## Disabling and enabling keys with the API
+## Disabling and enabling root keys with the API
 {: #disable-enable-api}

-### Disabling a key
+### Disabling a root key
 {: #disable-api}

-When you disable a key, the key transitions to the [_Suspended_ state](/docs/key-protect?topic=key-protect-key-states), and it can no longer be used to cryptographically protect data.
+When you disable a root key, the root key transitions to the [_Suspended_ state](/docs/key-protect?topic=key-protect-key-states), and it can no longer be used to cryptographically protect data.

-If you're using an integrated cloud service that supports revoking access to a disabled key, allow up to 4 hours before access to the key's associated data is revoked.
+If you're using an integrated cloud service that supports revoking access to a disabled root key, allow up to 4 hours before access to the root key's associated data is revoked.
 {: note}

-You can disable a key that's in the _Active_ key state by making a `POST` call to the following endpoint.
+You can disable a root key that's in the _Active_ key state by making a `POST` call to the following endpoint.

 ```
 https://<region>.kms.cloud.ibm.com/api/v2/keys/<key_ID>?action=disable